Native Farm Bill Coalition

 Why is the Native Farm Bill Coalition needed?
 Indian Country has been largely relegated to the margins of Farm Bill discussions for decades – which means that Native Americans and tribes are missing out on major opportunities to protect and advance their interests.
-The Native Farm Bill Coalition is a new effort to give Native Americans a strong, united voice to advance a common Farm Bill agenda benefiting Indian Country.
+The Native Farm Bill Coalition is an effort to give Native Americans a strong, united voice to advance a common Farm Bill agenda benefiting Indian Country.

 It is a joint project of the Shakopee Mdewakanton Sioux Community’s Seeds of Native Health campaign to improve Native dietary health and food access; the Intertribal Agriculture Council; the National Congress of American Indians; and the Indigenous Food and Agriculture Initiative.
 The Coalition is co-chaired by Keith B. Anderson, Vice-Chairman of the Shakopee Mdewakanton Sioux Community, and Ross Racine, Executive Director of the Intertribal Agriculture Council.

-Farm Bill Report
+Native Farm Bill Coalition Members

 The Coalition represents the largest-ever coordinated effort in Indian Country around federal food, agriculture and nutrition policy.